Kissimmee, Florida: Geography

-A large geographical area of unincorporated Osceola County also refers to their area as Kissimmee.
+A large geographical area of unincorporated Osceola County is also referred to as Kissimmee.
 This includes most of the 192 corridor west of the city border to Highway 27, areas north of the city to Hunters Creek, and areas south of the city to Poinciana.

-The city is mostly built on deep sand which is poorly drained in its natural state.
-The most common soil series is Myakka.

 City water resources

-Drained by the Kissimmee River, the city is situated on the northwest shore of Lake Tohopekaliga (locally called Lake Toho, West Lake Toho, or simply West Lake) in central Florida.
-Shingle Creek, largely considered the headwaters of the Everglades, also runs through the city.
-Shingle Creek features a popular canoe/kayak trail that runs from Steffe Landing on US 192 and ends in Lake Tohopekaliga.
+Drained by the Kissimmee River, the city is on the northwest shore of Lake Tohopekaliga (locally called Lake Toho, West Lake Toho, or simply West Lake) in central Florida.
+Shingle Creek, largely considered the headwaters of the Everglades, also runs through the city, and features a canoe/kayak trail that runs from Steffe Landing on US 192 and ends in Lake Tohopekaliga.

 Downtown

 The downtown area lies near the intersection of U.S. Highway 17/92 and U.S. Highway 192.
-The downtown of Kissimmee does not possess any big skyscrapers; most of the buildings are two or three stories high.
-The biggest and the tallest building in the downtown is the Osceola County courthouse.
-The main thoroughfare follows along Highway 17/Highway 92 through the city's center and is a combination of three streets: Main Street, Broadway Street, and Emmett Street.
+Downtown Kissimmee has no skyscrapers; most of the buildings are two or three stories high.
+The biggest and the tallest building downtown is the Osceola County courthouse.
+The main thoroughfare follows Highway 17/Highway 92 through the city's center and is a combination of three streets: Main Street, Broadway Street, and Emmett Street.
 The downtown area consists largely of restaurants, small shops, and historic residences.
-The University of Central Florida has a business incubator located in the area that is an important part of the economic engine downtown.
+The University of Central Florida has a business incubator in the area that is an important part of the economic engine downtown.